Is the landfill polluting Lake Memphremagog? Lake Champlain?

 Why do 30% of the Brown Bullhead trout found in Lake Memphremagog have cancerous lesions?

 Surveys conducted by the United States Geological Survey and the State of Vermont Fish and Wildlife Department, from 2014 to 2017 at two sites in Lake Memphremagog, (South Bay and Hospital Cove), have shown 30% of the adult brown bullhead trout had malignant melanomas.
 After repeated questions posed to the experts by representatives from DUMP, we still do not know the cause of these lesions.
 We hope they continue pursuing this issue to determine the cause, but we fear that the 15,000 gallons of leachate from the landfill that was processed DAILY through the Newport Wastewater Treatment facility may have adversely affected these fish, and other aquatic life.
 You can read the Report: USGS Brown Bullhead trout study.

 DUMP Members Peggy Stevens and Chris Jacobs sounded our concern in their letters to the Editor published in the Barton Chronicle September 2nd and 9th.

 9-9-2020 LTE BrownBullhead CJ

 Our Canadian neighbors at Memphremagog Conservation Incorporated have been working to keep the lake clean for over 53 years.
+We share their concern and are committed to our partnership with them.
 To learn more about MCI, visit MCI’s website.